For a video on What to Expect at a Bar/Bat , scroll down to the bottom of the page.

-The bat mitzvah celebration made a late appearance in the United States with the bat mitzvah of Judith Kaplan in 1922.
+The bat mitzvah celebration made a late appearance in the United States with the of Judith Kaplan (daughter of Rabbi Mordecai Kaplan) in 1922.
 In the last half century, the bat mitzvah has been widely observed in liberal congregations, but has developed more slowly among traditional Jews, because women are not legally obligated by Jewish law to perform public mitzvot.

 In the last three decades, an adult bar/bat mitzvah ceremony has developed that is not a coming of age, but rather an affirmation of Jewish identity for Jews who did not have bar/bat mitzvahs as children.